Type 2 diabetes is usually diagnosed using the:

 If you have type 2 diabetes and your body mass index (BMI) is greater than 35, you may be a candidate for weight-loss surgery (bariatric surgery).
-Blood sugar levels return to normal in 55 to 95 percent of people with diabetes, depending on the procedure performed.
+Dramatic improvements in blood sugar levels are often seen in people with type 2 diabetes after bariatric surgery, depending on the procedure performed.
 Surgeries that bypass a portion of the small intestine have more of an effect on blood sugar levels than do other weight-loss surgeries.

-Drawbacks to the surgery include its high cost, and there are risks involved, including a risk of death.
-Additionally, drastic lifestyle changes are required and long-term complications may include nutritional deficiencies and osteoporosis.
+Surgery drawbacks include its high cost and risks, including a small risk of death.
+It also requires drastic lifestyle changes.
+Long-term complications may include nutritional deficiencies and osteoporosis.

 Women with type 2 diabetes may need to alter their treatment during pregnancy.
 Many women will require insulin therapy during pregnancy.
-Cholesterol-lowering medications and some blood pressure drugs can't be used during pregnancy.
+Cholesterol-lowering medications, aspirin and some blood pressure drugs can't be used during pregnancy.

-If you have signs of diabetic retinopathy, it may worsen during pregnancy.
+If you have diabetic retinopathy, it may worsen during pregnancy.
 Visit your ophthalmologist during the first trimester of your pregnancy and at one year postpartum.